Hurricane Charley: South Carolina

+Other areas

 Tropical Storm Charley produced wind gusts of up to 72 mph at Chesapeake Light in Virginia, causing scattered power outages.
 Rainfall was light, ranging from 2 to 3.7 in.
 Charley produced one tornado in Chesapeake and one in Virginia Beach.
 In Rhode Island, one man drowned in a rip current.

 Aftermath

+Cuba

+In Cuba, Hurricane Charley had disconnected the entirety Pinar del Río province from the Sistema Eléctrico Nacional (SEN).
+This damage to Cuba's electricity infrastructure became part of the impetus for Cuba's Energy Revolution campaign, which decentralized the country's electricity infrastructure, promoted renewable energy sources, and drastically decarbonized its economy.

+United States

 President George W. Bush declared Florida a federal disaster area.
 He later reflected on the government response to Charley:

 U.S. Health and Human Services Secretary Tommy Thompson released $11 million in additional aid and other assistance to Florida, with $10 million to be earmarked to Head Start facilities that need repair or new supplies, another $1 million was provided to the DeSoto Memorial Hospital in Arcadia and Osceola Regional Medical Center in Kissimmee, and $200,000 would be spent to provide services to senior citizens.
 Across Florida, 114 food service operations and eight comfort stations were set up.
 FEMA opened four disaster recovery centers.

+FEMA’s response to Charley won plaudits, and was crucial to Bush winning the state of Florida, and thus, re-election, in the 2004 United States presidential election.

 Retirement

-Because of its effects in the United States, the name Charley was retired from the rotating lists of tropical cyclone names in the spring of 2005 by the World Meteorological Organization.
-As a result, the name will never again be used for an Atlantic hurricane.
-The name was replaced with Colin for the 2010 Atlantic hurricane season.
+Because of the hurricane's effects in the United States, the name Charley was retired from the rotating lists of tropical cyclone names in the spring of 2005 by the World Meteorological Organization, and will never again be used for an Atlantic basin tropical cyclone.
+The name was replaced with Colin for the 2010 season.